mengyunwu2020/JRDNN-KM/README.md

 ## 2. Code

 ### 2.1 Abstract
 All data preprocessing, model implementation (JRDNN-KM), and comparative analyses were performed using R and Python.
+The `code_and_data` directory contains all core resources to reproduce results:
+- `RealData/`: Scripts and results for real single-cell data analyses (including full and subsampling-based robustness validation).
+- `Simulations/`: Scripts and results for simulation studies.
+- `Simulation Generate/`: Code to generate the simulation framework (network topologies, synthetic data).
+- `RealDemo/`: A streamlined demo for applying JRDNN-KM to real data (e.g., LUAD) for rapid validation.

-For detailed code to reproduce these processes including scripts for data preprocessing, the implementation of JRDNN-KM in PyTorch, and comparative analyses with competing methods please refer to the Supplemental material.
+Detailed implementation of JRDNN-KM (PyTorch) and comparative methods is provided in the Supplemental material.

 ### 2.2 Description
 - **Languages**: R (version 4.2.3) and Python (version 3.8).